farzam38/FamilySafety/README.md

 ## **1. Introduction**

-SurakshaSetu empowers families with tools to monitor, connect, and respond effectively during emergencies.
+Family Safety App empowers families with tools to monitor, connect, and respond effectively during emergencies.
 The app integrates location tracking, secure communication, and user-friendly interfaces, making it an essential tool in today’s fast-paced world.

 **Primary Goals:**
 - Enhance personal and family safety.